troii/Rudeltippen/README.md

 Password: demo12345

-Please note that this is not an administrative Account, so some Features are not available.
+Please note that this is not an administrative User, so some Features are not available.
 Also User Registration is not enabled.

 Installation
 ===========

-This installation guide assumes that you already have JDK 1.6+ running, have your Database configured and your SMTP-Credentials right at your side.
+This installation guide assumes that you already have JDK 1.6+ running, have your Database- and SMTP-Credentials right at your side.

 1. Download [Play Framework 1.2.x][2] and unzip
 ------------------